-- Financial Lines (Management Liability, Employment Practices Liability and Crime)
+Financial Lines (Management Liability, Employment Practices Liability and Crime) insurance

 2017 and 2018 saw Directors’ and Officers’ Liability (D&O) losses across the market from class-actions, an increasingly regulatory environment, various corporate scandals and the collapse of Carillion.
 Margins were already tight after years of reducing premiums and widening coverage.
 Over a third of all D&O capacity has been withdrawn, reducing competition on pricing and policy coverage with increasing retention/deductible levels.

 Crime losses, especially those resulting from Social Engineering, have caused some insurers to leave the market completely (Axis, Navigators) and other traditional markets (AIG, Zurich, Chubb) to restrict coverage, increase premium and excess levels.